sgg/brokaw/README.md

 * Documentation and Examples
 * NntpClient
     * Header/article retrieval
-    * First class capabilities support
+    * Typed capabilities support
 * Craftsmanship
     * Tests and testing infra
-    * Much of the `commands` module could be replaced w/ some proc macros
+    * Much of the `commands` module is boilerplate could be replaced w/ some proc macros
 * Some kinks in the parsing logic w/ line terminators
+* Iterators
+    * Most of the iterators could implement ExactSizeIterator since they are not infinite

 ## Missing Features